What's New, What's News ..... Scotch Macaskill's Wildlife Blog

 Does that really mean that at full zoom you're shooting with something akin to a Leica 420mm F3.7 lens?
 Good question!

-So I was fascinated to read this in-depth shoot-out between a Canon EOS-20D and the Panasonic Lumix DMC-FZ30 - you'll be surprised at some of the findings!
+So I was fascinated to read an in-depth shoot-out between a Canon EOS-20D and the Panasonic Lumix DMC-FZ30 (article unfortunately no longer available).

 |